AbhayReddy3007/temp/README.md

   }},
   "total_score": <0-20>,
   "max_score": {MAX_SCORE},
-  "confidence": <0.0-1.0>   // decimal indicating confidence based ONLY on provided abstracts }}
+  "confidence": <0.0-1.0>
+}}

 NOTES:
-- Each "reason" must be one short sentence referencing the abstracts (e.g., 'Study [2021-06-15] reported ~32% resolution; no fibrosis worsening reported').
+- Each "reason" must be one short sentence referencing the abstracts (e.g., 'Study [2021-06-15] reported ~32% resolution; no fibrosis worsening noted').
-- If numeric percent is inferred for Weight/A1c/ALT, state the percent in the reason and apply numeric thresholds strictly.
+- If you infer a numeric percent for Weight/A1c/ALT, state the percent in the reason and apply numeric thresholds strictly.
-- If evidence is limited, still assign a score but set confidence lower and explain brevity in the reason.
+- If evidence is limited, still assign a score but set confidence lower and explain in the reason.
-- The JSON object must be the only content in the model response.
+- The JSON object must be the only content in the response.

 -----BEGIN ABSTRACTS-----
 {combined_text}
 -----END ABSTRACTS-----
 """
+    # trim leading/trailing whitespace and return
     return prompt.strip()

 # -----------------------
-# Robust JSON extraction helper
+# JSON extraction helper (resilient)
 # -----------------------
 def extract_json_from_text(text: str):
-    """Try to extract a JSON object substring from a text blob and parse it."""
     try:
         return json.loads(text)
     except Exception:
-        # find the first '{' and the last '}' and try parsing that slice
         start = text.find("{")
         end = text.rfind("}")
         if start != -1 and end != -1 and end > start: